TheBitGuardian/TheBitGuardian.github.io/index.md

 ## Exploring the Realms of Network Administration and Cybersecurity

 Welcome to my GitHub Pages site!
 I am an aspiring network administrator and cybersecurity professional, and this site serves as a hub for my current projects, learning experiences, and technical insights.
+My current role is titled "Support Specialist II" however my duties resemble that of a jr network/system admin.

 ---

 ## Current Projects

-### **Network Monitoring Tool**
-A script designed to monitor network traffic and detect anomalies in real-time.
-This project involves creating a dashboard that provides a visual overview of network activity and potential threats.

-### **Web Security Scanner**
-A tool to scan websites for security vulnerabilities, including SQL injection, cross-site scripting (XSS), and other common web application threats.
-This scanner helps identify and mitigate risks before they can be exploited.
+### **Test Lab**
+I am currently working on developing a home lab.
+This lab will be used to better hone my understanding of network infrastructure.
+I'm also using tools like packet tracer to further identify how data transverses a network.

 ---